 The first portion of the program, the preclinical phase, lasts approximately 12 months — June through May.
-During this phase, you will complete classroom and laboratory activities in La Crosse, Wis.
+During this phase, students will complete classroom and laboratory activities in La Crosse, Wisconsin.

 In many rotations, one night a week and one weekend a month of on-call experience is expected.
-You will follow a self-directed discipline of study to develop the clinical and cognitive skills required in each course.
+Students follow a self-directed discipline of study to develop the clinical and cognitive skills required in each course.

 Grading or evaluation

 Evaluation of student performance in each of the clinical phase experiences includes the preceptor's evaluation of clinical performance, a written examination of cognitive performance and — where appropriate and possible — a site visit by program faculty.